 If option (1) is true, then knowledge would not be possible because there would be no grounding on which to base our beliefs.
 If option (2) is true then knowledge is possible.

 Knowledge is possible because irreducible premises do exist.
 I am going to call these premises "Axioms".
 An axiom is a foundational premise that is self evident.
-A belief is self evident when one must assume that belief when they are in the process of trying to reject that same idea.
+A belief is self evident when one must assume that belief even when they try to reject that belief.
 For example, if I try to argue against X, and while I am arguing against X, I am forced to assume X, then I will know that X is an axiom.

 Knowledge and the ability to think rationally are dependent on the following axioms:

 Reality exists.
 This is a self-evident truth because if a person tries to deny it through argumentation, he/she must first appeal to reality in order to defend their position that there is no reality to appeal to.
 It is clearly a self-contradictory statement.
 Reality is the widest of all concepts.
 It includes all that is known and unknown.